Rule 5101:2-36-12 | PCSA requirement for cross-referring reports of child abuse and/or neglect.

 (2) The local county board of developmental disabilities (DD) if the report involves any program managed by the county board of DD.

-(3) The local board of alcohol, drug addiction, and mental health and the Ohio department of mental health and addiction services (OMHAS) if the report involves a residential care facility licensed by ODMH.
+(3) The local board of alcohol, drug addiction, and mental health and the Ohio department of mental health and addiction services (OMHAS) if the report involves a qualified residential treatment program certified by OMHAS.

 (4) The Ohio department of youth services' (ODYS) chief inspector if the report involves an institution or facility for delinquent children managed by ODYS; or the juvenile judge and ODYS' division of parole, courts, and community services if the report involves a detention or rehabilitation facility managed by a juvenile court and approved by ODYS.